jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/1_Cases_B.typ

   caption: [Comparison of reference and optimized load distributions showing distributed loads, shear forces, bending moments, and #gls("lie") positions for optimization case B with eight #glspl("lie").], )<fig_86>

 The influence of varying #gls("lie") quantities on optimization performance is illustrated in @fig_87.
 In alignment with the findings from optimization case A (@chap_4_5_0), increasing the number of #glspl("lie") leads to a reduction in the objective function value, resulting in improved load approximation accuracy.
-While optimization case B requires more iterations to converge compared to case A, the overall computational effort remains modest, with relatively few iterations needed to reach the optimal solution.
+Although optimization case B requires more iterations to converge compared to case A, the overall computational effort remains modest, with relatively few iterations needed to reach the optimal solution.

 // optimiaztion progress
 #figure(